Patent Blue V: Use as dye

-It is not widely used, but in Europe it can be found in Scotch eggs, certain jelly sweets, blue Curaçao, certain gelatin desserts, among others.
-An important advantage is the very deep color it produces even at low concentration, a disadvantage is that it fades fairly quickly when exposed to light.
+It is not widely used, but in Europe it can be found in Scotch eggs, certain jelly sweets, blue Curaçao, and certain gelatin desserts, among others.
+An important advantage is the very deep color it produces even at low concentration; a disadvantage is that it fades fairly quickly when exposed to light.

 In medicine, Patent Blue V is used in lymphangiography and sentinel node biopsy as a dye to color lymph vessels.
 It is also used in dental disclosing tablets as a stain to show dental plaque on teeth.